dell/csm-docs/content/docs/cosidriver/installation/configuration_file.md

     # How to:
     #   1. Login into ObjectScale Portal;
     #   2. From the menu on left side of the screen select 'Administration' tab;
-    #   3. After unfolding 'Administration' tab enter 'ObjectScale' page;
+    #   3. Expand the 'Administration tab and select 'ObjectScale';
     #   4. Select 'Federation' tab;
-    #   5. In the table you will see one or more values, unroll selected one;
+    #   5. In the table you will see one or more values, expand the selected value;
     #   6. In the table, you will now see 'External Endpoint' value associated with 'objectscale-gateway-internal'.
     #
     # Valid values: